claricep/Asteroid/README.md

 ## Roadmap
-Future updates are unlikely but if I were too, I wanted the asteroids to turn red for a split second after colliding with the laser.
+Future updates are unlikely but if we were too, we wanted the ivaders to turn red for a split second after colliding with the laser.
 Since there are only 2 colors in this game, I think it would make it a bit more engaging with the addition of a third.
-Additonally, I would want to change the fact that the asteroids begin falling a bit below the top of the screen.
-I would change it so they begin falling above the users view so it looks more smooth.
-There are also some instances where the asteroids overlap which would be something I would want to fix.
-I think one fun thing to add would be to have varing sizes for the asteroids and awarding a set amount of points according to the size.

 ## Contribution
 Anyone is welcome to contribute their own code.